cs109clone/TheCubanThaw/README.md

 # TheCubanThaw
 CS-171 Final project

 Code
 =====

-The website protoype was primarily developed using .NET technologies and several other langauges and softwares were used in exploration, ccleaning, and geocoding.
+The website primarily developed using .NET technologies.
 We have, however, translated the code to be able to display in github pages for the final deliverable.
+Note, that the slider on the map should currently be used mostly as a guide to tell how far along the visualization is.
+Fast-forward and reverse functionality still have bugs and are not at production level.

 Process Book is found on root folder process-book.pdf